 Support - halls & international

-All of our halls of residence have a dedicated network of support to help new students settle in and get accustomed to living away from home.
+Our halls of residence have a dedicated support network to help students settle in and adjust to living away from home.

-Every hall has a residential support team who are on call 24/7 to look after your son or daughter's wellbeing and maintain a friendly living environment.
-The team also plays an important part in the social life of the hall, organising a rolling programme of events to bring everyone together.
+Residential support teams are on call 24/7 to look after your child's wellbeing and maintain a friendly living environment.
+They support the social life of the hall, organising events to bring everyone together.

-In addition, our Students' Union has over 350 clubs, societies and projects for students to join, and puts on a huge range of social events throughout the year.
+Our Students' Union has over 380 clubs, societies and projects for students to join.
+They also run a huge range of social events throughout the year.

 What support is there for international students?

-Imperial is proud to be the UK's most international university, with students from over 130 countries coming to study here.
+Imperial is the UK's most international university, with students from over 130 countries coming to study here.

-Our Centre for Academic English provides free classes focusing on both academic English and English for social contexts, to enhance communication skills and employability.
+Our Centre for Academic English provides free classes on academic English and English for social contexts, helping enhance communication skills and employability.